MrBounty/PZ-Mod---Doc/Animation list.md

 # setActionAnim
 This is a non-exhaustive list of animation names to use with this function `self:setActionAnim(Name)` in a timed action.
+Line with a * have options below, don't forget to check it !
 [See this link](https://github.com/MrBounty/PZ-Mod---Doc/blob/main/How%20to%20make%20a%20custom%20timed%20actions.md)

 ## Equip:
 ```
-- "WearClothing" (See "WearClothingLocation" above)
+- "WearClothing" *
 - "DetachItem"
 - "UnequipItem"
 - "AttachItem"